alttch/bma-info/sim/index.rst

 Currently Virtual Fieldbus Simulator supports Modbus simulation only.

-EVA ICS can combine both Virtual Fieldbus Simulator and SCADA services on the same machine, however there are no internal bus method for SCADA services to synchronize data with the virtual fieldbus.
+EVA ICS can combine both Virtual Fieldbus Simulator and SCADA services on the same machine, however there are no internal bus methods for SCADA services to directly synchronize data with the virtual fieldbus.

 To connect to a virtual fieldbus, the standard services must be used (e.g.
 Modbus: :doc:`../eva4/svc/eva-controller-modbus`) as any software/hardware acts